 Even if you’re only contributing to one pension, there’s a good chance you’ll own several more – particularly if you’ve changed jobs a few times during your career.

-If you are thinking about transferring a final salary pension, call Fidelity’s retirement specialists on 0800 368 6882, Monday to Friday, 9am - 5pm, to find out how our advice service can help you.
+If you are thinking about transferring a defined benefit pension, call Fidelity’s retirement specialists on 0800 368 6882, Monday to Friday, 9am - 5pm, to find out how our advice service can help you.

 Decisions about tax-free cash may seem easy but there can be more to it than you might think due to implications for your future income.
 We can help you find the best solution for your retirement.